carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 So far I am quite happy with the result, but with the lessons learned while developing this app, **in the future, with enough time, most likely I will not choose same technology stack again**.
 You can try the application [Budget Tracker] and judge for yourself.

-Along this post I will describe what are, in my experience, the benefits and drawbacks of taking these shortcuts and design decisions.
+Along this post I will describe what are, in my experience, the benefits and drawbacks of taking these shortcuts and technical decisions.

 [TOC]